top of page

 • Greek basil: adorable dwarf plants that keep a compact, clean shape all summer; small leaves with great flavor; plant this if you want basil in a pot and only use a little now and then (or if you just want a cute little plant that smells great)

-• Summer flower mix: a jumbo 6-pack of bright summer flowers that are easy to grow (zinnias, cosmos, and compact branching sunflower ("Teddy Bear"
+• Summer flower mix: a jumbo 6-pack of bright summer flowers that are easy to grow (zinnias, brown-eyed Susan, compact branching sunflower ("Teddy Bear"), and others when available

 bottom of page